NewAll92/VOC-AI-L/README.md

-Free voice assistant powered by You AI, with basic integration.
+Free voice assistant powered by You AI, with basic integration, all in Python